marvin-hansen/bazel-diesel-postgres/README.md

 `bazel test //...`

+### Update dependencies

+All Bazel dependencies are locally vendored and managed in thirdparty/BUILD.bazel.

+Update, add, or define the dependencies as needed.

+Then, run

+`bazel run //thirdparty:crates_vendor`

+And build the project again.

+`bazel build //...`

+If you want to preserve CARGO compatibility i.e. for better IDE support in JetBrains RustRover, ensure your Bazel dependencies match exactly those in the Cargo.toml file.

 ### Embedded DB Migrations

 Conventionally, you would use the `diesel_migrations` macro to manage your embedded database migrations.